IbcAlpha/IBC/userguide.md

 Remember also to change the task settings to prevent Windows automatically ending it after a certain time.

+If you want to stop using a Scheduled Task, without losing its definition, you can right click on the task's entry in the Task Scheduler console and click 'Disable'.
+Clicking 'Enable' will make it available again.

 You can set the AutoRestart time in the Lock and Exit section of the configuration dialog: this causes TWS/Gateway to automatically shut down and restart without requiring re-authentication at the specified time.
 When the